medovina/natural_lean/README.md

 { z : ℕ | x + (y + z) = (x + y) + z }
 ```

 Implicit multiplication is supported: `xy` with no parentheses means `x · y`.
 Note that Natural Lean uses the traditional function call syntax `f(x)`, which is different from `f x` as found in native Lean code.
 An expression of the form `a(b)` is potentially ambiguous: it may represent either a multiplication or a function call.
-At the moment Natural Lean considers such an expression to be a multiplication only if `a` is a numeric constant.
+Natural Lean resolves this ambiguity based on the type of `a`: if it is a function, then `a(b)` is considered to be a function call, otherwise a multiplication.
 ### Tactics

 When an assertion does not contain a reason, or when a theorem does not include a proof at all, Natural Lean will attempt to prove the assertion or theorem using a tactic named `default` which tries each of `trivial`, `grind` and `aesop` in turn.
 In the future I intent to make the default tactic configurable by any development in Natural Lean, but for the moment it is fixed.